AhmedTohamy01/AhmedTohamy01/README.md

 I started my career as an IT Engineer and I have over 15 years of technical and managerial experience in IT which made me an IT Expert.
 Then I founded a Tech Startup and I was the CEO for 3 years, during the last 5 years of my professional career I was working with international teams in 100% remote work environments.

+I'm eager to learn , open to change my way in thinking and implementing things, open to learn new technologies, frameworks and development techniques everyday!

 You are welcome to reach me anytime if you want to discuss a business relationship, business cooperation or job offer through my email: Ahmed-Tohamy@outlook.com.

 <p align="center">